-We welcome submissions under two categories: individual paper abstracts and poster abstracts.
+The deadline for abstract submission has passed for the 2016 conference.
+We accepted submissions under two categories: individual paper abstracts and poster abstracts.
 We strongly encourage work that highlights the interdisciplinarity of these fields and engages in creative uses of theory or methodology in areas such as health, energy, sustainability, social justice, education, innovation and emerging technologies policy, research policy, and history of science and technology.

-Any student currently enrolled in a graduate program at any institution around the world (at the time of submission) is eligible to submit an abstract for research related to STS or STP topics.
-Abstracts should not exceed 300 words and should clearly state the project’s research questions, theoretical framework, methodologies, and findings.
+Any student currently enrolled in a graduate program at any institution around the world (at the time of submission) was eligible to submit an abstract for research related to STS or STP topics.
+Abstracts could not exceed 300 words and must clearly state the project’s research questions, theoretical framework, methodologies, and findings.

 With Sponsorship From